w3c/payment-request/.github/PULL_REQUEST_TEMPLATE.md

 The following tasks have been completed:

- * [ ] Confirmed there are no ReSpec errors/warnings.
  * [ ] Modified Web platform tests (link)
  * [ ] Modified MDN Docs (link)
  * [ ] Has undergone security/privacy review (link)